OmniFlix/launchpad-contracts/contracts/whitelists/round-whitelist/README.md

-## Round Whitelist
+# Overview of the Round Whitelist Contract

-The Round whitelist contract maintains a list of addresses that are eligible to participate in the token sale.
+The Round Whitelist contract is designed to manage and maintain a list of addresses eligible to participate in the token minting process.
+This contract supports multiple rounds of minting, each with configurable start and end times, enabling private minting phases based on the creator’s configuration.

-Each round of the whitelist has an end time and a starting time.
-The creator of the whitelist contract can specify these parameters for each round, allowing for multiple rounds of private minting.
-However, if the creator decides to send out only one round, the whitelist contract can still function as a traditional whitelist.
+Key features of the Round Whitelist contract include:

+- **Eligibility Management**: Maintains a list of addresses that are eligible to mint tokens, ensuring controlled access to the minting process.
+- **Configurable Rounds**: Allows the creator to define multiple rounds of minting, each with its own start and end times, along with sets of addresses that are permitted to mint.
+This flexibility supports various release strategies, including exclusive private rounds.
+- **Single Round Functionality**: If desired, the contract can be configured to operate with a single round, functioning as a traditional whitelist.
+- **Time-bound Access**: Each round is time-bound, with specific start and end times set by the creator.
+This ensures that minting can only occur during the designated periods.

+This contract provides a robust solution for managing access to the minting process, offering flexibility and control to creators who wish to implement tiered or phased minting strategies.

 ### Instantiate